IBM-Bluemix-Docs/cloud-object-storage-infrastructure/objects.md

 # Object operations

-### Operations on Objects
-{: #operations-on-objects}

-#### Upload an object
+## Upload an object

 A `PUT` given a path to an object uploads the request body as an object.
 A SHA256 hash of the object is a required header.
-All objects are limited to 5TB in size.
+All objects are limited to 10TB in size (when using multiple parts, see below).
 This operation does not make use of operation specific query parameters, or payload elements.

 ###### Syntax